‘What about a buffalo?’ asked Grig, shaven-headed focus of the New Flag Committee.

 ‘It is popular.
 It’s also got a lot of history behind it.’

-‘You don’t have any history though,’ said Grig, stating the obvious.
+‘You don’t have any history though,’ Grig said, stating the obvious.

-‘Or a flag, as things go,’ mumbled Finch.
+‘Or a flag, as things go,’ Finch mumbled.

 Grig, unfortunately, had heard the Arts minister’s under-breath jibe.
 His eyes lit up.
 ‘I’ve got it!’